• Skip to primary navigation

 • Brioche buns

-How to Make Crab Cakes Sandwiches
+How to Make Crab Cake Sandwiches

 Prep Crab Cake Filling | Combine all of the crab cake ingredients in a large bowl.
 Gently fold the mix together, especially if you're using jumbo lump crab for your crab cake sandwiches.
 You don't want to break up the crab too much!